جامعة النجاح الوطنية

 • 10621420

-Review of heat transfer.
-Types of heat exchangers, definitions and quantitative relationships, analytical and numerical solution procedures.
-Thermal and hydraulic design of heat exchangers, Design and analysis of cooling towers and water heating solar collectors.
-Review of mechanical design, codes, materials of construction, corrosion damage, testing and inspection, costing.
+Review of heat transfer. types of heat exchangers, definitions and quantitative relationships, analytical and numerical solution procedures. thermal and hydraulic design of heat exchangers, design and analysis of cooling towers and water heating solar collectors. review of mechanical design, codes, materials of construction, corrosion damage, testing and inspection, costing.

 3

-This course is designed for students of the Faculty of Engineering and IT to help them be involved in creative, innovative, entrepreneurial and corporate ventures in the future.
-Subjects covered include: introduction to entrepreneurship & creativity; developing successful business ideas, managing and growing an entrepreneurial firm; technical and financial feasibility studies; business models; market survey; business plan preparation.Learning Outcomes: after successful completion of this course, students will be able to:1) Demonstrate a solid theoretical understanding of the innovation process, entrepreneurship and their associated management issues in the business economy.2) Find, launch and manage high growth potential new ventures by looking for and evaluating business opportunities, preparing business plans, designing and validating business models to build successful start-ups.3) Design, implement and manage a company’s innovation strategy, network or system.
+This course is designed for students to help them be involved in creative, innovative, entrepreneurial, and corporate ventures in the future. subjects covered include introduction to entrepreneurship & creativity; developing successful business ideas; managing and growing an entrepreneurial firm; technical and financial feasibility studies; business models; market surveys; and business plan preparation.

 3